dotnet/AspNetCore.Docs/aspnetcore/fundamentals/best-practices.md

 This [blog post](https://adamsitnik.com/Array-Pool/#the-problem) describes the problem succinctly:

 > When a large object is allocated, it's marked as Gen 2 object.
 Not Gen 0 as for small objects.
 The consequences are that if you run out of memory in LOH, GC cleans up the whole managed heap, not only LOH.
 So it cleans up Gen 0, Gen 1 and Gen 2 including LOH.
 This is called full garbage collection and is the most time-consuming garbage collection.
 For many applications, it can be acceptable.
-But definitely not for high-performance web servers, where few big memory buffers are needed to handle an average web request (read from a socket, decompress, decode JSON & more).
+But definitely not for high-performance web servers, where few big memory buffers are needed to handle an average web request (read from a socket, decompress, decode JSON, and more).

-Naively storing a large request or response body into a single `byte[]` or `string`:
+Storing a large request or response body into a single `byte[]` or `string`:

 * May result in quickly running out of space in the LOH.
 * May cause performance issues for the app because of full GCs running.